drupal-mods/newrelic_checkout_telemetry

 4. PaymentAuthFailed: Payment declines caught by Commerce's own error handling (DeclineException, PaymentGatewayException) may not propagate to the kernel exception handler.
 The KernelExceptionSubscriber is a safety net, not a complete solution.
 Consider adding gateway-specific event subscribers for complete payment failure coverage.

 5. OrderAbandoned (cron): Detects idle draft orders in checkout.
-Does not detect users who abandon before reaching checkout (cart abandonment).
+Cart abandonment (orders that never entered checkout) is also detected separately, filtered to human traffic only.
 State-based deduplication uses Drupal State API with bounded list.

 6. Off-site payment returns: Return callbacks from off-site gateways may not carry the same session/user context as the original checkout.